| |

 and whose color is in general between the blue-green and the yellow,

+more rarely towards the red.
 Frequent in the areas of high latitudes, they

 appear exceptionally with the average latitudes, in period of strong